NVlabs/curvyILT/README.md

 ## Usage

-This is a running example on ICCAD13 benchmark images.
+This is a running example on NVDLA benchmark images.
 Change the directory for your own design.

-`python3 run_iccad13.py`
+`python3 run_fullchip.py --image ./benchmarks/nvdla/v1.png`

 We did not include the EPE computing code in this repo, please use [neuralILT](https://github.com/cuhk-eda/neural-ilt) or other 3rd party tools.